garth-c/regression/README.md

 ---------------------------------------------------------------------------------------------------------

-# build the regression models
+# Multivariate Regression Model

 This section will focus on building regression models to meet the project goal which is a model with the highest R^2 explanatory value.
 There are many other metrics that need to be considered for comparing regression models, but since this is exploratory, I will focus on one simple metric for the comparisons.

 Before the model development begins, it is important to note that the R functions for 'lm' and 'glm' will automatically create dummy variables for the categorical predictors.
-This process replaces the actual categorical
+This process replaces the actual categorical data as shown below.

 ```